LqYe/TTxx/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] List anything else that you can get done to improve the app functionality!
+   - [x] Added a logout all x button at account view to logout all accounts
+   - [x] Allowed users to like a tweet by double tapping on the tweet text at details screen
+   - [x] Added mentions timeline page

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):